 Enhance your Salads with rapidly growing Radishes

 Radishes grow seriously quickly – from seed to plate in about 30 days!
 They are great for growing in containers as they don’t need much space – pick a container that is about 10-15 centimetres deep for radishes.
+Radishes are one of the fastest growing vegetables in pots!
 You can easily grow radishes on windowsills, but they don’t like too much heat, so be prepared to move your pots of radishes around.
 Radish leaves are edible so you can add them to your salads or put them into stews or soups too.
 The most popular varieties of radish are probably “French Breakfast”, but all varieties will grow quickly and easily.